 - A. Submitting an Appeal: To submit an appeal, the student must deliver a typed explanation of the grounds upon which the appeal is made to the Office of Student Affairs.
 This explanation should clearly and completely set forth the grounds for appeal. - B. Usual Grounds for Appeal: Mere dissatisfaction with a decision or sanction is not grounds for appeal.
 The burden of demonstrating an inequity in the hearing or sanction will lie with the Responding Party.
-Usual grounds for an appeal may include: - 1.
-That the AHO or the Hearing Panel made a clearly erroneous finding of fact contrary to the substantial weight of the evidence. - 2.
+Usual grounds for an appeal may include:

+- 1. That the AHO or the Hearing Panel made a clearly erroneous finding of fact contrary to the substantial weight of the evidence. - 2.
 That the administrator or Hearing Panel did not correctly interpret a responsibility or policy. - 3.
 That there was an error in procedure. - 4.
 That the sanction imposed by the AHO, Hearing Panel, or Sanction Hearing Panel/Officer was clearly erroneous in light of the facts of the case and the student's disciplinary history at North Central College. - 5.
 That there is new evidence to the case that was not available at the time of the hearing, including a statement as to why the evidence was not available.
+To appeal on the basis of new evidence, the statement of appeal must explain why the new evidence is material to the matter.

-NOTE: Appeals for cases adjudicated under the College's Discrimination, Harassment, Sexual Misconduct and Retaliation Policy have specific processes and procedures that may differ from the appeal process for other policies described in the Student Handbook.
-For these cases, please refer to the

-Discrimination, Harassment, Sexual Misconduct and Retaliation policy located in "The College's Responsibility to Students" section of this Handbook.
+NOTE: Appeals for cases adjudicated under the College's Title IX and Sexual Misconduct Policy have specific processes and procedures that may differ from the appeal process for other policies described in the Student Handbook.
+For these cases, please refer to the Title IX and Sexual Misconduct policy located in "The College's Responsibility to Students" section of this Handbook.